sh-lee-prml/HierSpeechpp/README.md

 ## Limitation of our work
 - Slow training speed and Relatively large model size (Compared with VITS) --> Future work: Light-weight and Fast training pipeline and much larger model...
 - Could not generate realistic background sound --> Future work: adding audio generation part by disentangling speech and sound.
 - Could not generate a speech from a too long sentence becauase of our training setting.
 We see increasing max length could improve the model performance.
-However, we do not have GPUs with 80 GB 😢 --> TTV v2 may reduce this issue significantly...!
+However, we do not have GPUs with 80 GB 😢
   ```
    # Data Filtering for limited computation resource.
     wav_min = 32